-The Mattone Institute operates out of dedicated offices on the third floor of the Law School, strategically located across from the Offices of Alumni Relations, Career Development and Admissions.
-The modern and spacious offices include a conference facility, work spaces for Real Estate Fellows and a Director’s office.
+The Institute operates out of dedicated offices on the third floor of the Law School, strategically located across from the Offices of Alumni Relations, Career Development and Admissions.
+The offices include a conference facility and work spaces for Real Estate Fellows.

 The Institute is named for Joseph M. Mattone, Sr. '53C, '55L, '94 HON, the Chairman and Chief Executive Officer of Mattone Group, whose generous endowment supports the Institute and its programs.